kpetremann/salt-exporter/docs/docs/salt-live/quickstart.md

 ## Quickstart

-Salt live is a Terminal UI tool to watch event in real time.
+`Salt Live` is a Terminal UI tool to watch event in real time.

 You can see like a `salt-run state.event pretty=True` runner under steroids.